 You may not be able to see them but dogs do have belly buttons.
 Most mammals, including dogs and humans, have a scar left behind from where the umbilical cord attached them to their mother.
 This is what we call the belly button.
 In humans, the scar is very visible.
 Have you ever tried finding your dog’s belly button, though?
 If your dog is healthy, then a belly button should not be visible anymore.
 Read on to find out why.

 Not all animals have a belly button but most mammals do.
 This has to do with their anatomy and the reproduction process.

-Dogs, are one of the mammals that do have a belly button.
-There are very few exceptions of mammals that do no have a belly button, even if you cannot see them.
+Dogs are one of the mammals that do have a belly button.
+There are very few exceptions of mammals that do not have a belly button, even if you cannot see them.
 The exceptions are marsupials and monotremes.
 Marsupials are mammals that carry their young in a pouch.
 An example of a marsupial is a koala.
 Monotremes are mammals that lay eggs.
 An example of a monotreme is a spiny anteater.

 Why Do Dogs Have a Belly Button?

 While mammals are still in the womb, they are attached to their mother by an umbilical cord.
 The umbilical cord passes all the necessary nutrients and other vital needs such as oxygen from the mother to the unborn baby.
 This happens with unborn puppies, too.
 While still in the womb, each puppy is fed and receives oxygen through the tube-like umbilical cord.